inet256/inet256/docs/00_Proposal.md

 ## What does this get us?

-### Network Bridges
-If an address means the same thing to everyone, someone could bridge a network like CJDNS with Tor.
-Right now Tor uses the SHA3 of ed25519 public keys, and CJDNS uses the SHA512 of RSA public keys.
-If they both used INET256 addresses then nodes in one could contact nodes in another.

 ### Single Target For Applications
 Single target for application developers.
 People can start hosting services and connecting to one another based on stable identifiers, while projects like Yggdrasil and CJDNS innovate beneath them.